idiap/bob/src/doc/BobInstallation.rst

 Mac OSX
 =======

-This is a recipe for compiling bob under your Mac OSX using Snow Leopard.
+This is a recipe for compiling bob under your Mac OSX using Snow Leopard (10.6) or Lion (10.7).
 It should be possible, but remains untested, to execute similar steps under OSX Leopard (10.5.X).
 We would like to hear if you have a success story or problems `submit a new bug report`_.

 This recipe assumes you have already gone through the standard, well-documented, `MacPorts installation instructions`_ and has a prompt just in